-Local Jobs First is a Victorian Government policy82 that consists of:
+Local Jobs First is a Victorian Government policy that consists of:

 Victorian Industry Participation Policy (VIPP) VIPP encourages government entities to procure goods and services from small to medium sized local businesses (Australia/NZ).
 VIPP supports local industry participation by: embedding consideration of local industry capability and jobs into the tendering process for all projects that meet the policy thresholds ('Standard Projects') setting local content and other requirements on projects of strategic significance ('Strategic Projects').
 Major Projects Skills Guarantee (MPSG) MPSG is aimed at creating job opportunities for apprentices, trainees and cadets on high value construction projects.
-MPSG requires that all construction projects valued at \$20 million or more utilise Victorian registered https://localjobsfirst.vic.gov.au/news/news-items/important-updates-to-the-local-jobs-first-policy-and-guidelinesoctober-2022 apprentices, Victorian registered trainees or cadets for at least 10 per cent of the contract works' total estimated labour hours.
+MPSG requires that all construction projects valued at \$20 million or more utilise Victorian registered apprentices, Victorian registered trainees or cadets for at least 10 per cent of the contract works' total estimated labour hours.